anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 		- One-shot prompting is a method where the LLM is given a single example of the task that it is being asked to perform.
 For example, if you want the LLM to write a poem, you might provide a single example poem.
 		- Few-shot prompting is a method where the model is given a small number of examples of the task that it is being asked to perform.
 		- Role prompting: Role prompting is a technique used to guide the behavior of LLMs by assigning them a specific role or persona.
 This can be anything from a business analyst or Shakespearean actor to a helpful customer service agent.
 		- Prompt chaining: Continuing a conversation with the AI, maintaining context.
+Engaging in a back and forth conversation with the AI.
 	- Large language models (LLMs): A type of foundation model that is designed to understand and generate human language.

 - Google AI Studio and Vertex AI Studio